ScalaWilliam/git-watch/README.md

 2. Run `make develop-frontend`.
 Wait for a browser window to open.
 3. Edit the stuff in `dist/content/`.

-## Security
-Everything is open to the world.
-This model is best suited for public projects.
-Private projects will be for later.

-The client-side application has explicit filters to ensure no injection takes place.

-If you want to ensure legitimate GitHub pushes, add `--secret=[secret you specified]`

 ## Coding Standards
 This is not model Scala code because I hacked it together fairly quickly.
 For nice Scala code, head over to <https://github.com/ScalaWilliam/ActionFPS>.

+Feel free to contribute to any of the tickets, including improving the design and the User Experience.
+There's a /lot/ of work to be done and I am very very open to new ideas.

 ## Licence

 * Client: MIT Licence.
 * Server: GPLv3 Licence.
-* Contributions: copyright transferred to Apt Elements Ltd.
-* Copyright (2016) Apt Elements Ltd.
+* Copyright (2016) Apt Elements Ltd. [William Narmontas](https://www.scalawilliam.com/)

 [![Throughput Graph](https://graphs.waffle.io/ScalaWilliam/git-watch/throughput.svg)](https://waffle.io/ScalaWilliam/git-watch/metrics/throughput)